macaron77/trade-time/README.md

 **Clock & candle timer**
 - Always-on-top window that stays above your trading platform
 - Live clock, down to the second, with a selectable display timezone
-- 4-segment progress bar showing how far the current 4-hour candle has progressed (always calculated in UTC, independent of the display timezone — matches exchange kline close times:
-  UTC 00:00 / 04:00 / 08:00 / 12:00 / 16:00 / 20:00)
+- 4-segment gauge that shows two timeframes at once: each segment fills up over one hour (so you can see the current 1H candle's progress), and all four together track the full 4-hour candle (always calculated in UTC, independent of the display timezone — matches exchange kline close times: UTC 00:00 / 04:00 / 08:00 / 12:00 / 16:00 / 20:00)
 - Adjustable size, opacity, clock font weight (Ultralight–Black), and alert color
 - Draggable — click and drag the box anywhere on screen